Courtly love: Literary convention

-The literary convention of courtly love can be found in most of the major authors of the Middle Ages such as Geoffrey Chaucer, John Gower, Dante, Marie de France, Chretien de Troyes, Gottfried von Strassburg and Thomas Malory.
+The literary convention of courtly love can be found in most of the major authors of the Middle Ages, such as Geoffrey Chaucer, John Gower, Dante, Marie de France, Chretien de Troyes, Gottfried von Strassburg and Thomas Malory.
 The medieval genres in which courtly love conventions can be found include the lyric, the romance and the allegory.

 Lyric

 Courtly love was born in the lyric, first appearing with Provençal poets in the 11th century, including itinerant and courtly minstrels such as the French troubadours and trouvères, as well as the writers of lays.
 Texts about courtly love, including lays, were often set to music by troubadours or minstrels.
 According to scholar Ardis Butterfield, courtly love is "the air which many genres of troubadour song breathe".
 Not much is known about how, when, where, and for whom these pieces were performed, but we can infer that the pieces were performed at court by troubadours, trouvères, or the courtiers themselves.
 This can be inferred because people at court were encouraged or expected to be "courtly" and be proficient in many different areas, including music.
-Several troubadours became extremely wealthy playing the fiddle and singing their songs about courtly love for a courtly audience.

 It is difficult to know how and when these songs were performed because most of the information on these topics is provided in the music itself.
 One lay, the "Lay of Lecheor", says that after a lay was composed, "Then the lay was preserved / Until it was known everywhere / For those who were skilled musicians / On viol, harp and rote / Carried it forth from that region…" Scholars have to then decide whether to take this description as truth or fiction.

 Period examples of performance practice, of which there are few, show a quiet scene with a household servant performing for the king or lord and a few other people, usually unaccompanied.
 According to scholar Christopher Page, whether or not a piece was accompanied depended on the availability of instruments and people to accompany—in a courtly setting.
 For troubadours or minstrels, pieces were often accompanied by fiddle, also called a vielle, or a harp.
 Courtly musicians also played the vielle and the harp, as well as different types of viols and flutes.

-This French tradition spread later to the German Minnesänger, such as Walther von der Vogelweide and Wolfram von Eschenbach.
+This French tradition spread later to the German Minnesänger, such as Walther von der Vogelweide and Wolfram von Eschenbach, and to the troubadours of the Iberian peninsula, see Galician-Portuguese lyric.
 It also influenced the Sicilian School of Italian vernacular poetry, as well as Petrarch and Dante.